 Frequent Flyer Program Partners

 Most frequent flyer programs allow you to earn miles for spending at partner businesses.
 Best of all, you don’t even need an airline card to participate; typically any debit/credit card can be linked to your frequent flyer account.
+You can turn these miles into free airline tickets, hotel stays, car rentals and more.
+For as little as 1500 miles you can book hotel stays in places such as Thailand where last year I booked 10 nights of hotels in Bangkok for 17,000 miles!

 The Southwest Airlines Rapid Rewards Dining program allows you to earn three points for every dollar spent at partner restaurants.
 If you live in a mid-sized city or above, there’s a good chance you will find participants in your area.
 For example, there are currently fourteen different restaurants within a ten mile radius of Ann Arbor, MI.
 Of course, larger cities are likely to have even more.
 You can also join Delta Airlines Skymiles program and earn points every time you dine out or shop at certain partner businesses.
 You register your mileage number and card that you will pay with, and each time you shop or dine, you earn miles.
 How cool is that?